I once paid $50 a month in bank fees.

 There are no fees.

 None.
-No fees whatsoever, not even the “perfectly reasonable” few dollars a month any of the big Canadian banks will charge you for an adult chequing account.
+No fees whatsoever, not even the “perfectly reasonable” few dollars a month any of the big Canadian banks will charge you just to have an adult chequing account.

 All of a traditional banks’ fees support services I don’t even want to use.